 Selected by our faculty, student Academic Committee representatives are an important part of the Academic Committee, which reviews the status of students on the Academic Warning lists, or students in other academic difficulties.
 In these meetings, the committee tries to help the struggling student (who attends with his or her advisor) by suggesting strategies or methods that might result in greater success.

 Community Council is an organization comprised of representatives from each grade, a faculty advisor for each grade, and additional representatives from each dorm.
 It plans events throughout the year – dances, the annual Halloween costume contest, a Valentine’s Day flower sale, and others.
 The group is also the primary means for students to express their needs and concerns, and to see that action is taken.
-Community Council presidents (see our 2016-2017 presidents in the photo at right) are elected by their peers and faculty after a brief campaign each spring.
+Community Council presidents (see our 2017-2018 presidents in the photo above) are elected by their peers and faculty after a brief campaign each spring.

 Proctors are student leaders who oversee the daily routines and guidelines in the dormitories.
 The proctor’s position is a very important one; s/he is a leader in this community whom we think will work well with the teachers and the students.
 The proctoring role is one that may be difficult at times, and requires a great deal of responsibility.